-Colin Faulkner is one of the four remaining people in Wollar.
+Colin Faulkner is one of the five remaining people in Wollar.
 If the new extension goes ahead, he says, he’ll no doubt complain about the noise and the dust, but he won’t sell.

 Faulkner says he can’t drink the rainwater in Wollar anymore.
 “There’s black dust up there in my gutters.”

 He says he doesn’t hear the noise from the mine all the time.
 “Some mornings you can, mainly when it’s frosty, and they have training on Sunday mornings and that can be noisier than usual.
 You can hear the rocks being dropped into the dump trucks, and the rattle of the bulldozer tracks.”